"You all have such interesting faces..."

 - The cast of characters in ParaNorman.

 - Ostensibly the point of paint-your-own miniatures in any number of tabletop games.
-Not everyone bothers, however, to paint theirs differently, or at all.
+However, not everyone bothers to paint theirs differently, or at all.

 - The CCC series does to a large extent.